+A truly essential app for travelers as it helps you find a place to stay on a budget!
 This is the ultimate app for travellers on a real budget, but it is also a great opportunity to make some friends as you travel.
 The app has meetup and “hangout” features for its users, making it also perfect for the solo traveller.

 Obviously you should use your discretion and there are risks involved but the hosts are rated just like on other apps ad websites so you should be able to reduce the chances of a bad experience and select a host that suits you.

 Skyskanner has exploded in popularity in recent years, and has really fuelled the drop in air travel that we´re all enjoying.
 If you´re one of those people who spends hours meticulously going through each airline´s website to compare prices, then stop - immediately.
 This app does that for you instantly, and in much greater detail than you ever could.